 The San Francisco School is respected for its strong academics, vibrant community, and personal attention to students.
 SFS graduates are academically prepared, inquisitive, compassionate, and eager for the challenges ahead.

-The Preschool & Kindergarten program is inspired by the Montessori method of education, an experiential, hands-on approach to learning.
-The classrooms are mixed-age, involve a high level of student choice within thoughtfully prepared, developmentally appropriate activities, and place an emphasis on personal responsibility and awareness of others.
+The Preschool program is child-centered and grounded in an experiential, hands-on approach to learning.
+While the classrooms are single-age, throughout the week a variety of mixed age experiences are created to bring the three and four year olds together for play and learning.
+Classrooms involve a high level of student choice within thoughtfully prepared, developmentally appropriate activities and place an emphasis on personal responsibility and awareness of others.

 The Elementary program is thoughtfully designed to embody our mission and lay the foundation for critical academic skills in Reading & Writing, Mathematics, Social Studies, Science & Engineering, Spanish, Music & Performing Arts, Visual Arts, and Health & Wellness.
 The program is founded on the belief that children must have meaningful experiences to learn deeply.
 It takes into account students’ developmental stages and individual learning paces, seeking to differentiate instruction wherever possible, and crafting lessons that incorporate multiple modalities as well as social-emotional learning and themes of social justice.

 The Middle School program builds on the foundations laid in the Preschool and Elementary programs, with age-appropriate increased academic expectations layered with the same joyous sense of learning that infuses the younger grades.
 Middle Schoolers take deep dives into integrated Reading & Writing and Social Studies (Humanities), Mathematics, and Science & Engineering classes, alongside Spanish, Music & Performing Arts, Visual Arts, Physical Education, a wide variety of electives, and social-emotional learning experiences through supportive advisory groups and class meetings.